ssvjaya/Singlish/README.md

 3. For major changes, please open an issue to discuss your ideas first.

 ## License
-This project is licensed under the Open Source License.
+This project is licensed under the GNU General Public License v3.0 – see the [LICENSE](./LICENSE) file for details.

 ## Contact
 - **Author**: ssvjaya